 6. Immerse yourself in incredible art

-Italy is an ideal travel destination for wine aficionados, for history buffs, for foodies...and for art lovers.
+Italy is an ideal travel destination for wine aficionados, history buffs, foodies...and art lovers.
 In fact, the Italian city of Florence just might be the greatest city in the world for art enthusiasts.

-The birthplace of the Renaissance is home to two exceptional galleries, as well as plenty of fantastic outdoor public art.
-Travelers shouldn’t miss visiting Michelangelo’s David at the Galleria dell’Accademia, or checking out the world’s largest collection of Renaissance art at the Uffizi Gallery.
+The birthplace of the Renaissance is home to two exceptional galleries and plenty of fantastic outdoor public art.
+Travelers shouldn’t miss visiting Michelangelo’s David at the Galleria dell’Accademia or checking out the world’s most extensive Renaissance art collection at the Uffizi Gallery.

 Rome also packs an artistic punch.
-The Vatican Museums are home to the must-see Sistine Chapel by Michelangelo and a collection of roughly 70,000 works of art — though only 20,000 are on display (if you can call 20,000 works of art “only”).
-There’s also the Borghese Gallery, renowned for its many sculptures, paintings, and mosaics, as well as the sculpture of Daphne and Apollo by famed artist Bernini.
-Visits are by appointment only, which limits the number of visitors allowed in every two hours and makes for a more intimate viewing experience.
+The Vatican Museums are home to the must-see Sistine Chapel by Michelangelo.
+You’ll also find a collection of roughly 70,000 works of art — though only 20,000 are on display (if you can call 20,000 works of art “only”).
+Then, there’s the Borghese Gallery, renowned for its many sculptures, paintings, and mosaics, as well as the sculpture of Daphne and Apollo by famed artist Bernini.
+Visits are by appointment only, limiting the number of visitors allowed every two hours and making for a more intimate viewing experience.

 7. Go off the beaten path

-One of the great joys of an Azamara country-intensive voyage is having the time to venture a little off the beaten path.
-During these voyages, you can explore lesser-known neighborhoods in Italy’s major cities, and call on smaller Italian ports you may not have visited otherwise—like the port of Olbia.
+One of the great joys of traveling with Azamara is having the time to venture a little off the beaten path.
+During these voyages, you can explore lesser-known neighborhoods in Italy’s major cities and call on smaller Italian ports you may not have visited otherwise — like the port of Olbia.

 Located on the Italian island of Sardinia, Olbia means “happy town”, and you’re bound to feel happy when you stop onshore.
-It’s a gateway to the Costa Smeralda (or “Emerald Coast”) of the island, where beautiful beaches and hip restaurants await.
+It’s a gateway to the island’s Costa Smeralda (or “Emerald Coast”), where beautiful beaches and hip restaurants await.